 Campus Global Theme Call for Proposals

-The Campus Global Theme program will identify a topic every other year that reflects a global issue related to one or more of the UN Sustainable Development Goals (SDGs).
-The entire UC Davis community is invited to explore and address the theme from multiple disciplinary perspectives.
+The Campus Global Theme program supports campus engagement with one or more of the UN Sustainable Development Goals (SDGs).
+The entire UC Davis community is invited to explore and address the theme from multiple disciplinary or interdisciplinary perspectives.

 All UC Davis community members are eligible to apply.
 All UC Davis locations are eligible.

 Grants will be offered starting in Winter Quarter 2022 and continue through Fall Quarter 2022.
 Grant applications will be considered on a rolling basis, every two-three weeks by the review committee, until grant funds are exhausted.

 Up to $1,000 per faculty/staff proposal and up to $250 per student proposal will be provided.

 You are also welcome to apply to have your program or event listed as an official Campus Global Theme event without requesting funding.
 Simply complete the proposal form and zero out the funding field, and your event will be advertised as part of the theme by Global Affairs.